 You probably didn’t know this, but Ben & Jerry’s actually has a fleet of ice cream trucks that show up for promotions and catered events.
 Their Cowmobile (pictured) is a modified vintage mobile home that traverses the country handing out free scoops, and their other trucks include vans, a modified VW bus, and even a pickup truck with a giant “pint” in the flatbed.
 If you see one of these, don’t pass it by.

-Sweet Cow Ice Cream’s primary goal is bringing smiles to the community.
-They’re pursuing exactly that by hand-crafting ice cream daily and only using compostable and recyclable products.
+Sweet Cow Ice Cream is hand-crafting ice cream daily and only using compostable and recyclable products.
 The MooMobile, which started serving ice cream in July 2011, visits office parks but is also available for booking at parties and events.
-Available flavors include cookies and cream, strawberry, and Dutch chocolate, as well as a daily featured ice cream.
+Available flavors include cookies and cream, strawberry and Dutch chocolate, as well as a daily featured ice cream.
 There are also six brick-and-mortar locations in the Denver-Boulder, Colorado, area.

 Fifty Licks (Portland, Oregon)

 Fifty Licks today has two Portland, Oregon, brick-and-mortar locations, but it got its start as a bright blue, retro-styled ice cream truck that can still be found parked on the corner of NW 24th Avenue and Thurman Street.
 Owner Chad Draizin spins his ice cream from scratch using local ingredients and cage-free egg yolks, and it’s available in creative flavors like Blood Orange Creamsicle, Thai Rice, Hood Strawberry (made with local berries), Butter SCOTCH Whisky (made with Famous Grouse and only for customers over 21) and Challah French Toast.
 A variety of vegan options are available as well.
 If it’s not already obvious, Fifty Licks isn’t just a funky truck; it’s up there with the best ice cream parlors on Earth.